kiali/kiali/RELEASING.md

 #### Release

-This jobs is used to generate all the required actions and assets to generate the release.
+This job is used to generate all the required actions and assets to generate the release.

 This job will use some secrets to: